yalapeno/gitar/README.md

 pip install -r requirements.txt

 # run server
-1- go to the directory with "manage.py"

-2- only the first time you are running the project, create a mysql database named "gitar" manually.
+1- only the first time you are running the project, create a mysql database named "gitar" manually.
 Enter your password where it says "your password" in gitar/gitar/settings.py

+2- go to the directory with "manage.py"

 3- only the first time you are running the project after creating the database:

 >python manage.py migrate

-3- start the server
+4- start the server

 >python manage.py runserver